-Plexus Worldwide® Expands Distribution in Australia
+Plexus Worldwide® Expands Distribution In Australia

-SCOTTSDALE, Ariz., April 21, 2021 /PRNewswire/ -- Plexus Worldwide (Plexus ®), a leading direct-selling health and wellness company, is excited to announce the expansion of availability in Australia with the launch of a Third Party Logistics (3PL) Distribution Centre.
+SCOTTSDALE, Ariz., April 26, 2021 /PRNewswire/ -- Plexus Worldwide (Plexus®), a leading direct-selling health and wellness company, is excited to announce the expansion of availability in Australia with the launch of a Third Party Logistics (3PL) Distribution Centre.
 To celebrate the success and support continued growth within Australia, the new Third Party Logistics Distribution Centre will offer faster access to products with in-market shipping versus products coming from the U.S..

 In 2019, Plexus selected Australia for expansion due to its large population of 25 million, competitive and open economy, and demand for new products in the health and beauty space.
 The company's expansion of its Third Party Logistics in Australia will bring continued success to the market for both consumers and ambassadors.
 In less than four years of the company's introduction to the Australian market, sales have increased, and the launch of Triplex highlights continued growth and development.